 Again, it goes back to being grateful to parents for raising them and having high respect for those older than them.
 If that means having a career they wouldn’t choose for themselves, that’s fine.

-Unlike westerners, Thais feel they may not be happy in their jobs but they will be happy with their family and their family will be happy with them.
-And you can’t buy that feeling with gold.
+Unlike westerners, Thais feel they may not be happy in their jobs but they will be happy with their family, and their family will be happy with them.
+You annot buy that feeling with gold.

 Overall, Thais are closer to their families than westerners will ever be, and are quite happy to be so.
 They don’t feel embarrassed or uncomfortable about this extreme closeness or make excuses for it, in fact they embrace it.

 For the most part, being this close to their families and having such strong family values makes Thais much happier and more secure people.
-And for that, you cannot fault them.
+For that, you cannot fault them.